commonsmachinery/catalog/doc/architecture.md

 raised.
 This should trigger a lock on the entire system to prevent further modifications to the module data.

+### Transfer and logging

-A backend process in the event module is responsible for following these capped collections with MongoDB tailable cursors, copying the event batches into an event log collection.
+A backend event transfer process is responsible for following these capped collections with MongoDB tailable cursors, copying the event batches into an event log collection.
 If this job should stop or not catch up, a watchdog function will stop further data modifications until the job is up to speed again.

-After an event batch is written to the collection, each event in the batch is published on a ZeroMQ PUB socket.
-Other backend tasks can use `event.Subscriber` to listen to these events and trigger code.
-For best-effort processing this is sufficent, but it is by its nature not a reliable transport.
-Tasks that must process all events in the correct order can only use this as a trigger mechanism, but must query the event log to be sure to recieve all events in the right order.
-This will be handled by `event.Subscriber` too.

 The event log is considered an archival log, partitioned on years or even months to avoid building up too big collections.

+### Queues and subscriptions

+After an event batch is written to the collection, each event in the batch will be sent to the backend tasks that subscribes to the event type.

+This process is important but not critical to the operation of the catalog.
+It is sufficient that it can be restarted after any failure to ensure that all events are processed eventually, but not necessarily immediately.
+In the meantime, functions such as search might be degraded by not returning fully up-to-date results.

+The draft solution is to use RabbitMQ with its support for persistent queues, event acknowledgement, and synchronisation between multiple queue clients.
+It would be a single RabbitMQ instance, avoiding the complexity of mirrored setups, instead putting effort into tools to restart the event processing in case of failure.
+Similarly while persistent queues will be used, loss of the underlying storage can also be handled by the restart tools after getting a new system up and running.
+This will avoid most of the operational complexities of running a high-reliability event broker.

+Each task will have its own queue on a topic exchange defining the event subscriptions that are relevant to the task.
+Typically more than one instance of the task would be run, using different event acknowledgement and exclusitivity models depending on if parallel event processing is possible or not for the task logic.

 Technology